you-zhou/notes/dev.md

 ### Linux Commands
+* List all environment variables.
 `echo $PATH`

+* Display the value of an environment variable.

+* Set or change the value of an environment variable.
+(Note: **no space** before and after '=')

 `export PATH=${PATH}:/home/jack/bin`
 To make it permanent, append this line to `~/.bash_profile` or `~/.profile`.
 It will then be executed every time you login using console or remotely using SSH.